-Nawada - A village situated about 6 kms. north-east of Barh railway station.
+Nawada - A village situated about 6 km NE of Barh railway station.
 It contains an old tomb of a Muslim saint whichis held in high reverence not only by the Muslims but also by the Hindus.

-Nisarpura - It is a village situated on the bank of river Punpun about 1.5 kms. south of the block headquarters at Naubatpur.
-It is noted for its large fairs held on the occasion of Makar Sankranti and Bisua
+Nisarpura - It is a village situated on the bank of river Punpun about 1.5 kmsouth of the block headquarters at Naubatpur.
+It is noted for its large fairs held on the occasion of Makar Sankranti.

-Pakri - The village, situated on the river Punpun, is the headquarters of Punpun block.
+Pakri- The village, situated on the river Punpun, is the headquarters of Punpun block.
 A large number of Hindu pilgrimscongregate here during Pitripaksh, the second fortnight of Bhadrapad (September- October) to offer oblation totheir deceased ancestors.

-Seonar - The village is situated about 1.5 kms. west of Mokameh.
+Seonar- The village is situated about 1.5 km west of Mokameh.
 It is famous for its temple of Nilkanth Mahadeo.
 Anannual fair is held in the village on the occasion of Shivaratri.